Liberty hosts Pierre and Jacksonville State

 Lynchburg, Virginia; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Jacksonville State faces Liberty after Jaron Pierre Jr. scored 23 points in Jacksonville State’s 73-65 win over the UTEP Miners.
+BOTTOM LINE: Jacksonville State plays Liberty after Jaron Pierre Jr. scored 23 points in Jacksonville State’s 73-65 victory against the UTEP Miners.

-The Flames have gone 11-2 in home games.
-Liberty is the top team in the CUSA in team defense, giving up 61.1 points while holding opponents to 39.7% shooting.
+The Flames are 11-2 in home games.
+Liberty is the best team in the CUSA at limiting opponent scoring, allowing 61.1 points while holding opponents to 39.7% shooting.

-The Gamecocks are 11-4 against CUSA opponents.
-Jacksonville State ranks fourth in the CUSA shooting 35.7% from 3-point range.
+The Gamecocks are 11-4 against conference opponents.
+Jacksonville State is third in the CUSA giving up 68.5 points while holding opponents to 40.7% shooting.

+Liberty averages 10.4 made 3-pointers per game, 1.9 more made shots than the 8.5 per game Jacksonville State allows.
+Jacksonville State has shot at a 45.4% rate from the field this season, 5.7 percentage points above the 39.7% shooting opponents of Liberty have averaged.

-TOP PERFORMERS: Zach Cleveland is averaging 10.5 points, 6.3 rebounds and 4.8 assists for the Flames.
-Taelon Peter is averaging 16.0 points over the last 10 games.
+TOP PERFORMERS: Taelon Peter is shooting 55.4% and averaging 13.1 points for the Flames.
+Kaden Metheny is averaging 2.2 made 3-pointers over the last 10 games.

 Pierre is averaging 22.1 points, 5.3 rebounds and 3.9 assists for the Gamecocks.
-Koree Cotton is averaging 1.5 made 3-pointers over the last 10 games.
+Quel’Ron House is averaging 10.2 points over the last 10 games.

 LAST 10 GAMES: Flames: 8-2, averaging 69.6 points, 27.0 rebounds, 15.3 assists, 5.9 steals and 2.5 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 61.3 points per game.